As noted before --in 9.1.3-- property is an active,

 their rights again.
 The flaw in this argument is not

-that such a situation can degenerate but that it would have
+that such a situation can degenerate, but that it would have

-they are free to choose for money or for a doctrine of infinite
+In the same way as they are free to opt for money or for a doctrine of

-or voluntary associations united in solidarity of moral
+communities, or voluntary associations united in solidarity of moral

 purpose.
 From the metadoctrinal standpoint people may be free to